zeroluck/docs/sources/articles/google-saml.md

 ## Configuration in Gluu Server:

-Now we need to create a Trust Relationship in Gluu Server as IDP can start it's SAML transaction with SP ( in this case: Google Apps ).
+Now we need to create a Trust Relationship in Gluu Server as IDP can start its SAML transaction with SP ( in this case: Google Apps ).

-In order to create a Trust Relationship, we need to grab the metdata of Google Apps.
+In order to create a Trust Relationship, we need to grab the metadata of Google Apps.
 This metadata can be collected from Google.
 It's generally specific to organization account.